 STEP 3: Import licenses and permits must be obtained from the relevant regulatory body for the goods to be imported to the Philippines before the products are shipped from the exporting countries.
-An SPSIC must be obtained from BAI, BPI, BFAR prior to each and every importation of plant, animal, and fishery products.
+An SPSIC must be obtained from BAI, BPI, or BFAR (as applicable) prior to each and every importation of plant, animal, and fishery products.
 A CPR must be secured from PFDA prior to initial importation of a particular food or beverage.